sheesh19/sheesh19/README.md

-<p>I currently work as a remote full stack developer at Opinamos.
+<p>I currently work as a remote full stack developer at Opinamos.</p>
-Day-to-day, I'm usually using Ruby on Rails, Hotwire, and Stimulus JS.</p>
+<p>Day-to-day, I'm usually using Ruby on Rails, Hotwire, and Stimulus JS.</p>